obsidian-html/obsidian-html.github.io/__src/vault/Log/Working on an RSS feed for ObsidianHtml.md

 - type/news
 - date/2022-02-15
 ---

-# Working on an RSS feed for ObsidianHtml
 No self-publishing system should go without an RSS feed.

 That's why we are working on a new feature that will generate an RSS feed for you automatically when you push your website.